sharpvik/scoops/Package/DataTypes/Queue/README.md

 )

 func main() {
-    q := queue.New()    // init new queue and store pointer to it in 'q' q.Push(1)           // push first element into the queue q.Print()           // print queue to stdout
+    q := Queue.New()    // init new Queue and store pointer to it in 'q' q.Push(1)           // push first element into the queue q.Print()           // print queue to stdout
     one := q.Peek()     // store the top item of the queue in 'one'